Show Me HH Farms to host a sunflower event on Saturday

 The flowers won’t be ready to start pressing until around November, and until then the family wants the community to enjoy them.

 This weekend’s event will not only include access to the sunflower patch, but will also feature area vendors including Kent’s wife Kathy’s homemade sunflower soap.
-Admission for ages 12-years and older will be ten dollars, and each person will receive popcorn, a bottle of water, and a sunflower.
+Admission for ages 12-years and older will be $10, and each person will receive popcorn, a bottle of water and a sunflower.
 Mad Dog Hot Dogs will also be on-site to purchase lunch.

 For more information and to follow their journey see their Facebook page at Show Me HH Farms.